-PHED 2242 Credits Essentials of Strength and Conditioning
+PHED 2242 3 Essentials of Strength and Conditioning

 This course is designed for an in-depth individualized look at strength training and conditioning in a variety of settings.
 This information may be applied to the individual who seeks advanced techniques within a specific regime of training, or used in a team conditioning setting that would be adaptable to meet the specific requirements of that team's interest directed by the particular demands of the activity.
 Recommended Entry Skills/Knowledge: College Level Reading.
 PHED 1105, PHED 1122, PHED 1132, and PHED 1133.
 (Prerequisites: None).
 (3 C/2 lect, 2 lab).

-PHED 2245 Credits Group Fitness/Personal Trainer Certification Exam Prep
+PHED 2245 2 Group Fitness/Personal Trainer Certification Exam Prep

-This course is designed as a review course for students wishing to complete a Group Fitness Instructor or Personal Trainer certification.
+Trainer certification.
 Various industry standard entities(ACE, AFAA, ACSM, NSCA, NETA) offer similar certifications that cover the specifics of a variety of strength and conditioning activities such as; pilates, yoga, step aerobics, floor aerobics, aquatic exercise, indoor cycling, sport conditioning, functional training, kickboxing, exercise and bosa ball, various cardiovascular conditioning courses.
 These certification exams are intense and comprehensive.
 This course is a review of all concepts through the use of lecture and practical experience.
-College Level Reading, Recommended, but not required: PHED 1105, PHED 1108, PHED 1122 PHED 1124, PHED 1126, PHED 1127, PHED 1132, PHED 1133, PHED 2240, PHED 2249, PHED 2249, PHED 2250, and PHED 2253.
+College Level Reading, Recommended, but not required: PHED 1105, PHED 1108, PHED 1122 PHED 1124, PHED 1126, PHED 1127, PHED 1132, PHED 1133, PHED 2240, PHED 2242, PHED 2249, PHED 2250, and PHED 2253.
 (Prerequisites: None).
 (2 C).

-PHED 2249 Credits Prevention and Care of Athletic Injuries I
+PHED 2249 3 Prevention and Care of Athletic Injuries I